RiskyFrisky/AIRobotAndApp/README.md

 	- Keeps track of items that have fallen into North & West bins by subscribing to a message bus.
 This information can be queried.
 	- Can tell Isaac Sim to spawn a new cube, stop the robot, start the robot.
 - Android app
 	- Runs an Android app that connects to OpenAI realtime API and Azure avatar for natural language interaction.
 When a command is received by the user, it'll send the request to the Flask API server.
+The Azure avatar is used to act as an AI assistant.
+When talking to the Android app, the generated response text is forwarded to the Azure avatar to generate speech and human-like gestures in body, head, and lip sync.
 	- Opens the Foxglove client in a web browser in split view for viewing live simulation data.
 # Running the application
 ### Testing environment